Chris Bolton

 Master of Arts in Strategic Studies

-In order for the United States to anticipate and influence future events, both domestic and international, it is necessary for its military personnel to approach tactical and strategic planning from a proactive rather than reactive point of view.
-Norwich University’s online Master of Arts in Strategic Studies program is designed for current and former military personnel of all uniformed branches and is intended to expand upon students’ educational and military experience with challenging graduate-level courses that focus on ends, ways and means as well as the challenges of nesting supporting objectives.
+You know that in order for the United States to anticipate and influence future events, both domestic and international, it is necessary for its military personnel to approach tactical and strategic planning from a proactive rather than reactive point of view.
+Whether you are a current or former military servicemember, Norwich University’s online Master of Arts in Strategic Studies program will expand upon your educational and military experience to equip you with the skills and knowledge necessary to undertake the evolving mission of the United States military, as well as to collaborate with agencies outside the Department of Defense on matters of national security.
+Explore the unique relationship between politics and national power, from the application of democracy to the threatened use of military action and beyond.

 Accreditation & Recognition